Case Study • Research in Progress

 Are You Connected to This Network?

-If you descend from any Hamill, Hamall, Hammel, McCanna, Gartlan, or McMahon family with roots in County Monaghan—particularly Donaghmoyne parish—your DNA and family records could help prove these connections.
+If you descend from any Hamill, Hamall, Hammel, McCanna, Gartlan, or McMahon family with roots in County Monaghan—particularly Donaghmoyne parish—your DNA and family records could help establish these connections.

 Whether your ancestors settled in Chicago, Wisconsin, Nebraska, Illinois, Missouri, Montana, or elsewhere, I'd welcome the opportunity to collaborate.
-Your DNA test results might be the missing link that proves how these five families connect.
+Your DNA test results might provide the evidence needed to prove how these four families connect.

 Contact: mary@storylinegenealogy.com